Plastic Wastes: The silent killer Nigerians love

 “But then for us in Coca Cola, all our packaging, are 100 percent recyclable as at today,” she reveals.
 Every other member of the alliance has until 2025 to meet up with that commitment.

-The company, she says, is also stepping up campaign on collection of plastic waste.
+The company, she says, is also stepping up a campaign on the collection of plastic waste.

 “Our desire is that it should be recycled into another bottle so that we can use it back in operations.”